 Depression Screening Score

-Screen for potential depression symptoms by rating mood, energy, sleep quality, and interest in activities on a 1–10 scale.
-Useful for self-monitoring or preparing for a conversation with a healthcare provider.
+Screen for potential depression symptoms by rating mood, energy, sleep quality and interest on a 1–10 scale.
+Useful for self-monitoring or preparing for a healthcare conversation — not a clinical diagnosis.

 About this calculator